jac459/NeeoDriversInBrain/README.md

 ```

 Congratulations, you should now be looking at an active SSH session with your NEEO brain.

+# this part is partly deprecated.
+An automatic script has been created.
+Check in 2021Onwards repository.

 ## Preparing your NEEO Brain.
 Now that you have accessed your Neeo brain, you need to do a few transformation in order to make it easy to run drivers in the brain, without disturbing the brain normal operations.
 To do that you will have to type a few commands in the ssh capable program you are using (putty on windows, the Terminal on mac).